Hostel: Part II: Box office

 Hostel: Part II was released in Australia June 7, 2007.
 It was released in the United States the following day, June 8, where it opened at number 6 at the box office, and earning $8.2 million during its opening weekend on 2,350 screens, averaging $3,490 per theater.
 The film grossed a total of $17.6 million domestically.
-It was released three weeks later in the United Kingdom on June 29.
+It was released four weeks later in the United Kingdom on June 29.
 Internationally, the film grossed $18 million, making for a total worldwide gross of $35.6 million.

 The film grossed less than half of what its predecessor did, released during a period the Los Angeles Times characterized as a "slump" for horror films.
 Comparatively, the original opened at #1 with $19 million ($2 million more than Hostel: Part IIs final gross) and went on to make over $47 million.

 Leading up to the film's June 8 release in the United States, pirated DVD copies of a rough cut of the film surfaced among street vendors.
 Director Eli Roth blamed the piracy for the film's lower-than-anticipated box office results.
 In a 2007 article, the New Zealand publication Newshub stated that Hostel: Part II was the most-pirated film of all time, having been illegally downloaded on the Internet by millions of users.